Organizations Politics & Elections Jul 1, 2024

 The president of the United States is arguably one of the most powerful people in the world.
 Given the weight his word carries, one would hope that American citizens could reliably recognize him when he speaks.
 But as the capacity to fake videos gets more sophisticated, Matt Groh wanted to test how well people were able to identify political deepfakes.

-In a preprint, Groh and his coauthors Aruna Sankaranarayanan, Nikhil Singh, Dong Young Kim, Andrew Lippman, and Rosalind Picard from the MIT Media Lab describe a dataset they created for studying deepfakes, which consists of 32 short speeches by President Joe Biden and former President Donald Trump.
+In a peer-reviewed paper in Nature Communications, Groh and his coauthors Aruna Sankaranarayanan, Nikhil Singh, Dong Young Kim, Andrew Lippman, and Rosalind Picard from the MIT Media Lab describe a dataset they created for studying deepfakes, which consists of 32 short speeches by President Joe Biden and former President Donald Trump.
 Of the speeches, 16 are real and 16 fake, and each is about 21 seconds long.
 Over five experiments, 2,215 participants were randomly served the content of the speeches in seven possible formats: a transcript, an audio clip, a silent video, an audio with subtitles, a silent video with subtitles, a video with audio, and a video with audio and subtitles.

 In one experiment, the researchers found that participants presented with just a transcript—the message alone—had the lowest level of accuracy, guessing correctly 58 percent of the time, or only a little better than a coin toss.
 Those trying to discern real from fake using silent videos with subtitles were 62 percent accurate.
 Those working with audio only clocked in at 65 percent accuracy.
 Those viewing video with audio and no subtitles scored the highest accuracy, at 74 percent.
 “How something is said matters a lot,” says Groh.
 “The medium in which you communicate is going to matter, in addition to the content.”